Depersonalization-derealization disorder: History

 The word depersonalization itself was first used by Henri Frédéric Amiel in The Journal Intime.
 The 8 July 1880 entry reads:

 I find myself regarding existence as though from beyond the tomb, from another world; all is strange to me; I am, as it were, outside my own body and individuality; I am depersonalized, detached, cut adrift.
 Is this madness?

 Depersonalization was first used as a clinical term by Ludovic Dugas in 1898 to refer to "a state in which there is the feeling or sensation that thoughts and acts elude the self and become strange; there is an alienation of personality – in other words a depersonalization".
 This description refers to personalization as a psychical synthesis of attribution of states to the self.

 Early theories of the cause of depersonalization focused on sensory impairment.
 Maurice Krishaber proposed depersonalization was the result of pathological changes to the body's sensory modalities which lead to experiences of "self-strangeness" and the description of one patient who "feels that he is no longer himself".
 One of Carl Wernicke's students suggested all sensations were composed of a sensory component and a related muscular sensation that came from the movement itself and served to guide the sensory apparatus to the stimulus.
 In depersonalized patients, these two components were not synchronized, and the myogenic sensation failed to reach consciousness.
 The sensory hypothesis was challenged by others who suggested that patient complaints were being taken too literally and that some descriptions were metaphors – attempts to describe experiences that are difficult to articulate in words.
-Pierre Janet approached the theory by pointing out his patients with clear sensory pathology did not complain of symptoms of unreality, and that those who have depersonalization were normal from a sensory viewpoint.
+Pierre Janet approached the theory by pointing out that his patients with clear sensory pathology did not complain of symptoms of unreality, and that those who have depersonalization were normal from a sensory viewpoint.